nim-lang/Nim/doc/mm.md

 --mm:markAndSweep  Simple Mark-And-Sweep based garbage collector.
   Heaps are thread-local.
 --mm:boehm    Boehm based garbage collector, it offers a shared heap.
---mm:go    Go's garbage collector, useful for interoperability with Go.
-  Offers a shared heap.

 --mm:none    No memory management strategy nor a garbage collector.
 Allocated memory is simply never freed.
 You should use `--mm:arc` instead.